LT-IntroToAI-SY2526/assignment3-per4-VUXDucky/writeup.md

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+Basically how the movie chatbot system work by having a matching system where it matches the words it already knows, and then the _s and the %s are the prompts the user sends to the chatbot and the chatbot goes through a database to find what the user's